stefanatanasovmk/cyclehelsinki/README.md

 > git clone https://github.com/stefanatanasovmk/cyclehelsinki.git

-### 2. in ~/src/insert-data in files:
+### 2. Add file paths:

-`insert2021-05.ts`
-` insert2021-06.ts`
+- In these files you need to specify the path where your journeys CSV files are stored `insert2021-05.ts`
+  `insert2021-06.ts`
   `insert2021-07.ts`

-- you will need to specify the path where your journeys CSV files are stored.
-In **"insertStations.ts"** you will need to specify the path where your stations CSV file is stored.
+- In this file you will need to specify the path where your stations CSV file is stored.
+  `insertStations.ts`

 `PLEASE MAKE SURE THAT THE PATHS TO YOUR LOCAL CSV FILES ARE CORRECT`